Samarth170102/Name-in-starts/README.md

 # Name-in-starts
 This program will show your name in star pattern

+Note:-
-Please input your name in small letter and then see the magic
+Please input your name in small letter and do not input any number or any symbol